canonical/starlark/doc/safety/README.md

 This simple concept can be enhanced by considering memory release as well.
 Memory is one of the few resources which can both *grow* and *shrink*.
 Whilst in languages like C, C++, and Rust, where memory management is (semi-)manual, it is clear when and how to remove an allocation from the tally it still poses questions around *ownership*.
 Specifically, it is unclear who should account for:

- - objects shared among two or more separate constrained routines.
+ - objects shared among two or more separate constrained routines,
- - objects which outlive a constrained routine.
+ - objects which outlive a constrained routine,
  - objects allocated used inside a constrained routine but allocated outside.

+Garbage Collected languages face even more challenges as:

-The other approach, Garbage Collection makes it almost impossible to reliably account for memory release.
+ - it is almost impossible to reliably account for memory release.

-Higher-level languages sometimes make it difficult to precisely measure the size of an object tree.
+ - it is sometimes difficult to precisely measure the size of an object tree

-In all these cases, a best-effort approach can be followed by *estimating the amount of memory used* such that: $M_{estimated} \geq M_{used}$.
+A best-effort approach can help simplify these problems.
+In fact, it is possible to *estimate the amount of memory used* such that: $M_{estimated} \geq M_{used}$.
 Consequently, if $M_{estimated} \leq M_{limit}$, then $M_{used} \leq M_{limit}$ holds.
+The estimation can go in more than one direction:

+ - the size of each allocation can be *overestimated*;
-This simplification can be beneficial when it is challenging to know the size of an object and when understanding the lifetime of an object is difficult (or impossible).
-In the former case, it is usually possible to *overestimate*.
-In the latter case, it is sufficient to never release memory[^9].
+ - release of memory can be ignored[^9] whenever the lifetime of an object is difficult (or impossible).

 ### CPU Cycles